2X MATCH: 4X MATCH: Quadruple your impact on lifesaving research when you give today in honor of Breast Cancer Awareness Month.

 Progress Thus Far

 The research team of Drs.
 O’Donnell, Holloman, and Powell are working to identify small molecule compounds (drugs) that directly block secondary DNA repair pathways that are critical to the survival of BRCA-driven breast cancer.
 These new drugs are highly selective in killing tumor cells, without negative side effects towards healthy cells in the body because healthy cells still have the normal HR pathway to repair their DNA.
-The team has identified several promising candidates and are now validating and verifying that they are functioning as expected.
+The team identified several promising candidates and narrowed them down to a lead structure and 100 biosimilars of this lead structure.
+The team’s goal now is to explore their potential use as therapeutic agents by performing detailed functional testing of the lead compounds.
 In contrast to PARP inhibitors, which prevent broken DNA from being repaired by a secondary pathway, these new drugs work without producing DNA damage and therefore should ultimately reduce the long-term effects of therapy.
-In addition, these drugs will work when the cancer cell has become resistant to PARP inhibitors, opening up new opportunities for treating BRCA-deficient breast cancers.
+In addition, these drugs will work when the cancer cell has become resistant to PARP inhibitors.

 What’s next